Archive for Race Reflections

 2000 Rolex 24

-If there was any sign of weakness in the ORECA camp it was that Olivier Beretta was ill with the after effects of chicken pox, which meant that Wendlinger in particular would have to take up the slack.
+The only sign of weakness in the ORECA camp was that Olivier Beretta was ill with the after effects of chicken pox, which meant that Wendlinger in particular would have to take up the slack.
 He rose to the occasion in a champion’s style.

 2000 Rolex 24